Webhooks

 • Each webhook request is signed using COMET’s private key.

-• The receiving system (third-party) verifies the signature using COMET’s public key.
+• The receiving system (a third party) verifies the signature using COMET’s public key.

 • If the signature is valid, the receiver can safely trust the message.